Asylum seekers who have got a job and want to apply for a work permit

 - the Migration Board must receive your application within 14 days after the decision concerning your application for asylum entered into force

 - you must have had an AT-UND while you were an asylum seeker

 - you must have been working for four months for the same employer prior to the date that the Migration Board received your application for a work permit

 - your employer must offer you the opportunity to continue working for another 12 months

 - the terms of employment must be at least on the same level as Swedish collective agreements or that which is customary in the occupation or industry.
 The terms of employment include insurance coverage as well as salary.
-The requirements also apply to the previous six months.
+The requirements also apply to the previous four months.

 To obtain a work permit, you must fulfil the requirements for a work permit for one job.
 You cannot fulfil the requirements via a combination of several jobs.

 Make sure to extend your passport if it is about to expire – you cannot obtain a work permit for longer than your passport's period of validity.

 Read more about the requirements to which your employer is subject under For employers.